 - Some places that offer paid reports will use your data to market supplements to you.

-Finally, to answer the question on cloning… get over yourself!
-Seriously.
-No one wants to clone you.
+Finally, to answer the question about cloning… No one wants to clone you.
 You’ve been watching too many Orphan Black episodes.

-This website is all about optimizing diet and health, based on your genetic data.
-You can learn a lot about specific genetic variants that impact the way that you digest or utilize different foods.
+Genetic Lifehacks focuses on optimizing diet and health based on your genetic data.
+You can learn a lot about genetic variants impacting how you digest or utilize different foods.

-We humans are very resilient and can survive and thrive on a number of different ‘diets’.
+We, humans, are very resilient and can survive and thrive on several different ‘diets’.

 The key here is optimization.
-Weed out the bad, add more of the good.
+Weed out the bad, and add more of the good.

 Let me give you a couple of examples:

-- Some people stink at converting the omega-3’s found in plants into the brain-healthy DHA and EPA.
+- Some people don’t convert the omega-3’s found in plants into the brain-healthy DHA and EPA very well.
 They can chew on flaxseed all day and not get the benefit!
-If you carry these genetic variants, you should eat fish or take a DHA/EPA supplement periodically.
+If you carry these genetic variants, you should periodically eat fish or take a DHA/EPA supplement.

 - Your genes control whether you produce lactase as an adult.
-(Lactase is the enzyme that breaks down the milk sugar, lactose.)
-If you don’t produce lactase, you are relying on your gut microbiome to break down lactose.
-A big bowl of ice cream may overwhelm those microbes, leaving you with disastrous results (you know what I mean!).
-Instead, cut down on the dairy, and perhaps try a lactobacillus probiotic.
+(Lactase is the enzyme that breaks down the milk sugar and lactose.)
+If you don’t produce lactase, you rely on your gut microbiome to break down lactose.
+A big bowl of ice cream may overwhelm those microbes, leaving you with disastrous results.
+Instead, cut down on the dairy and perhaps try a lactobacillus probiotic.

-This is also a commonly asked question.
-The 23andMe health reports (the $199 option) cover some rare genetic diseases as well as giving reports on genes that increase the risk of Alzheimer’s and Parkinson’s diseases.
+The disease question is common.
+The 23andMe health reports (the $199 option) cover some rare genetic diseases and give reports on genes that increase the risk of Alzheimer’s and Parkinson’s diseases.

-There are some serious diseases, such as cystic fibrosis or sickle cell anemia, that are caused by mutations in a single gene.
+Some serious diseases, such as cystic fibrosis or sickle cell anemia, are caused by mutations in a single gene.
 But most people already know that they have those types of genetic diseases…

 But for most diseases — diabetes, heart disease, MS — it’s not as simple as a single genetic mutation dooming you to chronic illness.